PGold762/jsPasswordGenerator/README.md

 ## Credits

-Used Google a lot for understanding definitions of different function and variable possibilities, like parseInt [Google](https://www.google.com/search?q=what+does+parseint+mean+in+js&rlz=1C1RXQR_enUS992US992&oq=&aqs=chrome.0.35i39i362l8.105735j0j7&sourceid=chrome&ie=UTF-8)

 Used the following to help write code for randommly generating password: [W3Schools](https://www.w3schools.com/js/js_random.asp)

 Used this to help know/understand what functions/methods are available: [tutorialspoint](https://www.tutorialspoint.com/javascript/javascript_builtin_functions.htm)